ajtuerk/The-LT-Sentinel/_posts/2020-06-22-scotus-daca-lgbtq.md

 In the past, the court has delivered conflicting decisions over the issue of admitting privileges, stating that they are either “a constitutional way for states' to protect women's health or an unconstitutional overreach that unduly burdens women,” according to Vox.

 It will be interesting to see what the court decides to do in this upcoming case following its previous decisions about progressive and controversial topics like LGBTQ+ rights and immigration, and what the majority cites as its reason for doing so.

+(Correction: an earlier version of this story had the incorrect title for Neil Gorsuch -- he is an Associate Justice, not the Chief Justice.
+Our apologies to John Roberts.)